 Admissions and Recruitment Director

 Jeremiah Kalendae serves as the Director of Admissions and Recruitment at Starr King School for the Ministry at the Graduate Theological Union, in Berkeley, California.
 He is passionate about multireligious, counter-oppressive divinity education, and revolutionary social change.
-He is a mystic, spiritual teacher, artist, activist, writer, and ceremonialist.
+He is a mystic, artist, sacred activist, spiritual teacher, and writer.

-Jeremiah is a radical spiritual leader who practices at the intersection of Abrahamic, Dharmic, and Earth-centered/Indigenous spiritual traditions.
-He has been received into Yoginī, Christian, Sufi Muslim, and Earth-centered/Indigenous spiritual lineages and practices with Muslim, Hindu, and Pagan communities in the San Francisco Bay Area.
 He is passionate about mysticism, spirituality, the(a)ology, philosophy, art, ecological justice, global decolonization, animal rights, refugee and aslyee advocacy, anti-racism, ecofeminism, queer liberation, and intersectional, counter-oppressive frameworks of building a just, sustainable, and loving society.
-He frequently lectures, leads sacred ceremony, and is sought after as a multireligious spiritual teacher and activist in the San Francisco Bay Area.
+He frequently lectures, leads sacred ceremony, and is sought after as a multireligious spiritual teacher and sacred activist in the San Francisco Bay Area.
 In his free time, he loves trips to the Ocean Mother, surfing, rock climbing, camping, weight lifting, running, pilgrimages, ashtanga yoga, sacred tattoos and piercings, fashion and drag, and vegan cooking.